 The Venusian beauty Talleah (Zsa Zsa Gabor) and several cohorts conspire with the Earth men to thwart Yllana’s plans; at one point Talleah assumes Yllana’s identity in a bid to destroy the Beta Disintegrator machine.
 It looks like curtains for our heroes and heroines, when Yllana prepares to fire her trans-space death ray…

 The show mostly just sits there, in garish color.
-The sets are barely more substantial than what would be built for a skit on a TV variety show.
+The sets are no more substantial than what a TV variety show skit might cobble together.
 Glittery curtains dominate in the palace of Queen Yllana, so that entire scenes play out on what looks like the stage set for Queen for a Day.
 The set representing the dreaded Beta Disintegrator is just pitiful, and the flat and standoffish CinemaScope lensing makes a colorful, potentially interesting Venusian jungle set just more glittery nonsense arrayed flatly across the screen.

 Sci-fi fans early on realized that the costumes and props on view came straight from Forbidden Planet — various ray guns, the spacemen suits and even one of Altaira’s better costumes.
 Forbidden Planet’s occasional corny dialogue seems sophisticated when compared to Queen’s atrocious collection of drivel exposition and lame, offensive jokes about ‘dames’ and ‘babes’: unending sexist cracks about women that can’t drive, can’t do science, that are dishonest with men.
 Spaceman Turner is a leering wolf and the 50-ish Konrad comes off as a dirty old man.
 We learn that the screwy Queen Yllana is horny hypocrite when it comes to sex.
 Her psychotic man-hating streak condemns her to a fiery demise.